thomas-nguy/hackaton-otk/README.md

 yarn interact
 ```

-The scripts with send a transfer transaction from smart account address and sign with the chosen wallet private key
+The script will send a transfer transaction from smart account address and sign with the chosen wallet private key